MartinStokroos/K8032/README.md

 ## K8055
 The K8055 from Velleman Inc. is a well-known USB interface card for PCs and has been available for over 20 years.
 A DLL for both 32-bit and 64-bit Windows can be downloaded from the Velleman website, allowing the card to be used with the GUI demo application or API.
-The K8032 communicates as custom HID device with two end points and uses 8-byte data packages.
+The K8055 communicates as a custom HID device with two end points and uses 8-byte sized data packages.

 ## Features of the K8032
 - The K8032 connects as a high speed USB device instead of low speed.
 Verify your Blue Pill, that resistor R10 is valued 1.5kΩ.
 If R10 is 10kΩ, connect a 1.8kΩ resistor between pin 1 (3.3V) and pin 12 (A12).